What is digital rights management (DRM)?

 Keeping up with asset expiration is another effective strategy to make sure your team complies with content protection and intellectual property rights.
 When the licensing agreement for an asset expires, the DAM ensures that the published asset is unpublished and that users can’t edit, publish, or download an expired asset.

-What tools can you use for digital rights management?
+Tools you can use for digital rights management

-Adobe Experience Manager Assets is a great DRM system.
-This system is built as a single source of truth — a place to store and track all of your organization’s content.
+When you’re ready to get started with your DRM system Adobe Experience Manager Assets can help take the guesswork out of digital rights management.
+It makes it simple to track each asset and how it’s used to stay updated on where your content is going and how it’s used.
+This system is built as a single source of truth — a place to store and track your organization’s content.
 When your team needs a piece of digital content, everyone permissible knows where to find it.

 Alongside the asset are the rights associated with it — no more guessing if an asset is fair use or if you have permission from the copyright holder to publish.
-This DRM software also uses artificial intelligence (AI) to streamline tuning, tagging, cropping, and distribution.
+Experience Manager Assets also uses artificial intelligence (AI) to streamline tuning, tagging, cropping, and distribution.